Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Results and Discussions

-For the (001) terrace width, the histogram's shape changes in a complex manner.
-In Fig. \ref{fig_terraceW} (b), the slope is $p= 1/(10 \sqrt{2}) \approx 0.0707=\tan \theta$, where $\theta$ is the off-angle from the (001) surface towards the (111) surface as $\theta = 4.04$ degrees.
-The mean terrace width $\ell_0$ equals $14.14a$.
-At $\Delta \mu/\epsilon = 0.6$, the frequencies of the TWH around $40<\ell<70$ increase from their equilibrium values.
-The surface is situated at the boundary between the BKT and KPZ-like1 regions in the kinetic roughening diagram, Fig. \ref{kr-diagram} (b).
-Then, at $\Delta \mu/\epsilon = 0.8$, the frequency of the TWH overlaps the equilibrium value (BKT rough region).
-At $\Delta \mu/\epsilon = 1.4$, where the surface locates in the KPZ-like1 kinetic rough region, the frequencies of the TWH around $40<\ell <110$ increase significantly compared to the equilibrium values, and they overlap with the data at $\Delta \mu/\epsilon = 0.6$.
+For the (001) terrace width, the histogram shape changes in a complex manner.
+Eq. (\ref{eq_histo}) no longer approximately describes the TWH.
+At $\Delta \mu/\epsilon = 0.6$, the frequencies of the TWH around $40<\ell/a$ increase from their equilibrium values.
+The surface at $\Delta \mu/\epsilon = 0.6$ is situated at the boundary between the BKT and KPZ-like1 regions in the kinetic roughening diagram, Fig.~\ref{kr-diagram} (b).
+Then, at $\Delta \mu/\epsilon = 0.8$, the TWH overlaps the equilibrium histogram (BKT rough region).
+At $\Delta \mu/\epsilon = 1.4$, where the surface is located in the KPZ-like1 kinetic rough region in Fig.~\ref{kr-diagram} (b), the frequencies of the TWH around $40<\ell/a $ increase significantly compared to the equilibrium values and also overlap with the data at $\Delta \mu/\epsilon = 0.6$.
+Assuming a typical lattice constant of $a = 0.4$ nm, $40a$ corresponds to $16$ nm on the (001) terrace.
+At the same time, the frequencies of $\ell <\ell_0$ decrease slightly.
+When the surface is KPZ-like1 rough, the frequencies of the wide terraces decrease as $\ln N(\ell) \sim - c'_2 \ \ell$ as $\ell$ increases, where $c'_2$ is a fitting constant for the (001) terrace-width tail.

-At $\Delta \mu/\epsilon = 2.6$, where this $\Delta \mu$ is larger than $\Delta \mu_{c\rm{MC}}^{(001)}$, the frequencies of the TWH decrease for $15 < \ell$, whereas for $0<\ell <15$, the frequencies of the TWH are higher than those of other cases.
-Because the critical nucleus size in the two-dimensional (2D) nuclear growth process (please see SubSec. ``KPZ-like1 kinetic rough surface'' in the Sec. ``Intrinsic step-jam'') becomes less than one, the attached adatoms rarely detach to make the $\ell$ small, which leads to adhesive growth.
+At $\Delta \mu/\epsilon = 2.6$, where $\Delta \mu$ is larger than $\Delta \mu_{c\rm{MC}}^{(001)}$, (001) steps are not defined, because the (001) surface is atomically and thermodynamically rough.
+However, the (111) steps remain well defined because the (111) terrace is always atomically and thermodynamically smooth.
+KPZ-like3 rough surfaces exist at high temperatures and large $\Delta \mu$ (Figs.~\ref{kr-diagram} (a) and (b)).

+As demonstrated by the TWHs, terrace width inhomogeneity emerges spontaneously in the KPZ-like1 and KPZ-like2 regions in the kinetic roughening diagrams.